Bylaws & Letters Patent

 The Board of Directors shall appoint the following Committees of the Board:

-(a) A Committee responsible for matters of governance structure and human capital and compensation management oversight;
+(a) a Committee responsible for matters of audit and finance;

-(b) A Committee responsible for matters of audit and finance;
+(b) a Committee responsible for matters of risk and compliance management;

-(c) A Committee responsible for matters of risk and compliance management; and
+(b) a Committee responsible for matters of human resources and nominations; and

 Section 9 — DIRECTORS